Triple J Hottest 100: Notable artists

-Since its inception, the artists who have been featured the most in the annual countdown are Billie Eilish and Hilltop Hoods, who have both appeared 25 times; Powderfinger, with 22 songs between 1996 and 2009; Foo Fighters, who charted 22 times between 1995 and 2014 (in 2011, it was incorrectly stated that Foo Fighters had the most appearances); and Tame Impala, Kanye West and G Flip, with each appearing 19 times.
-Powderfinger's frontman, Bernard Fanning, has taken the top spot on three occasions, twice with Powderfinger in 1999 and 2000, and once as a solo artist in 2005; only one other artist, Flume (twice) has topped an annual countdown more than once.
+Since its inception, the artist who has been featured the most in the annual countdown is Hilltop Hoods, who has appeared 28 times from 2003 to 2025; the second most appearances is shared by Billie Eilish and G Flip who have both featured 25 times; Tame Impala have the third most appearances with 23; followed by 22 songs by Powderfinger (between 1996 and 2009); the Foo Fighters (between 1995 and 2014); and Flume (between 2012 and 2022).

+Powderfinger frontman, Bernard Fanning, is the only artist to have taken the top spot on four occasions—three times in the annual countdown, twice with Powderfinger in 1999 and 2000, and as a solo artist in 2005; additionally, he topped one all-time list in 2011 with Powderfinger on the Australian albums countdown.
+Flume (2016 and 2022) and Powderfinger are the only artists to have topped an annual countdown more than once.

 Dave Grohl, frontman of the Foo Fighters, has appeared in annual countdowns 32 times, including five times with Queens of the Stone Age in 2002, four times with Nirvana, and once with Them Crooked Vultures.
+Grohl also holds the record for the most appearances in a single countdown, racking up ten entries with the Foo Fighters, Nirvana and Queens of the Stone Age in 2002.

-If charting the number of countdowns an artist has appeared in, rather than the number of their songs that have been voted in, the Foo Fighters still hold the record; their songs have featured in 13 of the annual countdowns, including a streak of six consecutive appearances between 1995 and 2000.
-However, the record for the most consecutive appearances belongs to The Living End, who had at least one song appear in every annual countdown for ten years, between 1997 and 2006.
+Hilltop Hoods have also featured in annual 15 countdowns, the highest total of any artist.
+The record for the most consecutive appearances belongs to The Living End, who featured in every annual countdown from 1997 to 2006.

 When including all of Triple J's countdowns (adding the five Hottest 100 of All Time countdowns, the 2011 Australian Albums countdown, and the 2013 Twenty Years countdown), The Cure has made more appearances than any other band, with 31 entries in the All Time countdowns and five in the yearly countdowns.
 Powderfinger and Silverchair have been featured 30 and 28 times, respectively, in total.
 As for individuals, Dave Grohl has achieved 47 entries (24 with Foo Fighters, 15 with Nirvana, seven with Queens of the Stone Age, and one with Them Crooked Vultures), Bernard Fanning has 33 (30 with Powderfinger, three as a solo artist), and Robert Smith has 32 (31 with The Cure, one from a solo collaboration with Crystal Castles in 2010).

+Hottest station

+Triple J Hottest is a standalone internet radio station, streaming on the Triple J app and website.
+It was launched in 2023, coinciding with the Hottest 100 of Like a Version.

+The station exclusively broadcasts songs that have placed in previous Hottest 100 countdowns.
+It also plays interviews with artists that have featured.
+It broadcasts 24/7, and is the only Triple J station to have no presenters.